DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 - TRAFFIC SHAPING and POLICING are both used to control the rate of traffic
 - SHAPING
-    - Buffers traffic in a QUEUE if the TRAFFIC RATE goes over the CONFIGURED RATE
+    - Buffers traffic in a queue if the traffic RATE goes over the CONFIGURED RATE

 - POLICING
     - DROPS traffic if the TRAFFIC RATE goes over the CONFIGURED RATE
         - POLICING also has the option of RE-MARKING the traffic, instead of DROPPING
-    - “BURST” TRAFFIC over the CONFIGURED RATE is allowed for a short period of time
+    - “BURST” traffic over the CONFIGURED RATE is allowed for a short period of time
     - This accommodates DATA APPLICATIONS which typically are “bursty” in nature (ie: not constant stream)
-    - The amount of BURST TRAFFIC allowed is configurable
+    - The amount of BURST traffic allowed is configurable

 - In both cases, CLASSIFICATION can be used to allow for different rates for different kinds of traffic
 - WHY would you want to LIMIT the RATE that traffic is sent / received?